awsdocs/amazon-ec2-user-guide/doc_source/instance-console.md

 1. Launch a new instance from the AMI\.

 1. Restore any important data to the new instance\.

-1. \[EC2\-Classic\] If the original instance had an associated Elastic IP address, you must associate it with the new instance\.

 For more information, see [Creating an Instance Store\-Backed Linux AMI](creating-an-ami-instance-store.md)\.